Modi enjoys twin triumphs for India's Hindu nationalists

 Tauseef MUSTAFA, AFP

+The BJP had long seen the special status enjoyed by the part of Kashmir controlled by India as a historical wrong, and on August 5 last year, Modi abolished it.

+Even now, India has "maintained stifling restraints on Kashmiris in violation of their basic rights", according to Human Rights Watch.

-Now, people from outside Kashmir are being granted domicile rights for the first time, giving them the right to buy land and claim government jobs.
+People from outside Kashmir are now being granted the right to buy land for the first time.

-This has stoked fears that Modi wants to change Muslim-majority Kashmir's demographic and religious makeup along the lines of Israel's actions in the West Bank.
+This has ignited fears that Modi wants to change Kashmir's demographic makeup with an Israel-style "settler" project.

-"What I see unfolding is a Hindu settler colonial project in the making," Mona Bhan from Syracuse University told AFP.
+Fearing protests ahead of the anniversary, on Tuesday thousands of Indian troops imposed a tight curfew in Kashmir that was later eased slightly.
+The streets were all but deserted the following morning.

+In Pakistan-administered Kashmir, Prime Minister Imran Khan -- who on Tuesday released a new map showing all of Kashmir as part of Pakistan -- was due to lead a protest march.

 - Full steam ahead -